tylerhardy/macos_provision/README.md

 My Ansible Playbook for my Mac

 ```

-    Run [ run.sh ] on `non sudo` mode to run the playbooks.
+    Run [ run.sh ] in `non sudo` mode to run the playbooks.
     Ansible will automatically ask for sudo password when required.

 ```

 ### Comming Soon

-    - Add Tags for updates and for smaller groups
-    - I dont think I'll be using roles for this one!
+    - Add `tags` to Tasks for Modular Updates (Not using `roles` in this one!)
-    - Install Apps via the Mac App Store. (pssshh..
-It actually is possible; I'm going to update this soon!)
+    - Install Apps via the Mac App Store.
+Its possible!
+    - iTerm2 Defaults
+    - And few more changes.